Asymptotically full measure sets of almost-periodic solutions for the NLS equation: Introduction

-The aim of the present paper is to provide a statistical description of the global dynamics of a particular class of PDEs by investigating the behaviour of a significant portion of sufficiently regular initial data.
-The probabilistic approach has become a central tool in modern dynamical systems theory.
-In Hamiltonian mechanics, the first major breakthrough came with Kolmogorov's pioneering work \cite{kol}, which laid the foundations for what is now called the \textit{KAM theory}.
-In the context of Hamiltonian PDEs, Bourgain introduced the idea of randomizing the initial data \cite{Bomanca1,BouB,Bijm}, a technique that has since been used to prove local well-posedness for equations with very low regularity \cite{BZ1}, and has opened up a vast area of research; see for instance refs.~\citenum{CO,D1} and \citenum{NS}.
+A KAM result on persistence of maximal tori for close-to-integrable PDEs, as general as in the finite-dimensional case, is still out of reach, even when confined to semi-linear PDEs on the circle.
+A possible approach consists in introducing two significant simplifications: first, one restricts the analysis to small solutions and hence one considers perturbations of a linear integrable system; secondly, one considers families of PDEs parametrized by a smooth convolution potential.
+Even in this simplified setting, results regarding existence of almost-periodic solutions are relatively few, and only hold for a zero measure set of initial data (again we refer to Sections \ref{S1.2} and \ref{S1.3} for a brief overview).
+In this paper, we follow such an approach, but, differently from the previous literature, we randomize both the potential and the initial data.
+In the context of Hamiltonian PDEs, the idea of randomizing the initial data was ushered in by Bourgain \cite{Bomanca1,BouB,Bijm}, and, since then, has been used to prove local well-posedness for equations with very low regularity \cite{BZ1}, and has opened up a vast area of research; see for instance \cite{CO,D1,NS}.